High School Grads Out Thousands After Travel Scam

 Lakeshia Frazier fears there could be more victimes out there.

-After paying about $13,000 for what she thought was a travel package for the group to celebrate their graduation from high school with a trip to Jamaica, Frazier said a fake travel-planning company took her money.
+After paying about $13,000 for what she thought was a travel package for the group to celebrate their graduation from high school with a trip to the Bahamas, Frazier said a fake travel-planning company took her money.

 She and the teens were left stranded on the Miami shoreline as the Carribean-bound cruise ship they thought they had booked sailed away into the horizon.